mattjhayes/nmeta/docs/source/userguide/build_a_lab.rst

-This lab is based on a TP-Link TL-WR1043ND Hardware Version 2.1 home router that is re-flashed to run OpenWRT with Open vSwitch running OpenFlow (yes, that's three different pieces of software that have the word 'Open' in them...)
+This lab is based on a TP-Link TL-WR1043ND Hardware Version 2.1 home router that is re-flashed to run OpenWRT with Open vSwitch running OpenFlow (yes, that's three different pieces of software that start with the word 'Open'...)

+Be warned that reflashing a router is likely to void it's warrantee, and may result in the router becoming 'bricked', whereby it is unrecoverable.
+Continue at your own risk...

 Compile OpenWRT with Open vSwitch Image
 ---------------------------------------

-Start with an Ubuntu 16.04.2 server or desktop (can be virtual) with at least 30GB of disk space.
+Start by compiling the router firmware on an Ubuntu 16.04.2 server or desktop (can be virtual) with at least 30GB of disk space:

 Clone OpenWRT
 ^^^^^^^^^^^^^